All Episodes

 And these white guys set it up for themselves and their ancestors in perpetuity.

-But only until courageous freedom fighters, like Gloria Steinem came around, did we ever have a real democracy?
+But only until courageous freedom fighters like Gloria Steinem came around did we ever have a real democracy.

-They don't have access to the Constitution yet.
+No, the women didn't have it, and they don't have access to the Constitution yet.

 Blacks don't have access to the Constitution yet.

-We're still not finished.
+We're not finished.

 We're not through with getting rid of white man's greed running a world in need.

-In twenty thirteen, the President of the United States goes to church on Easter Sunday and hears that sermon and does not walk out.
+In 2013, the President of the United States goes to church on Easter Sunday and hears that sermon and does not walk out speaks volumes about what the president believes,

-Speak volumes about what the president believes, what he wants to hear, how he is governing, what it is that he thinks of the country, in addition to what's being taught to people from kindergarten on up.
+what he wants to hear, how he is governing, what it is that he thinks of the country, in addition to what's being taught to people from kindergarten on up.

-Anyway, I appreciate the call out.
+Anyway, I appreciate the callout.

-I gotta go.
+I got to go.

 Back in just a second.